 Rigid big toe (Hallux Rigidus)

 - Shoe modifications.
 Shoes with a lot of toe room put less pressure on your toe.
+Stiff or rocker-bottom soles may also be recommended.

-- Orthotics.
+- Orthotic devices.
 Custom orthotic devices may help.

 - Medications.
 Oral nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may reduce pain and inflammation.